Intel-bigdata/HiBench/README.md

       must be set to `1.2` or `1.3`.

       Begin from HiBench V4.0, HiBench'll need python 2.x(>=2.6) for running.
-For most modern linux distribution, this is satifised already.
+For most modern Linux distribution, this is satisfied already.

   5. Setup `numpy` in all nodes for Python related MLLib workloads. (numpy version > 1.4)

      For CentOS(6.2+):

-     `yum inlstall numpy`
+     `yum install numpy`

      For Ubuntu/Debian: